 Do Bedwetting Alarms Work?

 Our family, unfortunately, has vast experience with bedwetting.
 When our oldest was eight and still wetting the bed every single night, we decided it was time to take action.
-Not only did our oldest we the bed, but all of her younger siblings did as well.
-And our kids didn’t just wet the bed sometimes, they wet every night.
+Not only did our oldest wet the bed, but all of her younger siblings did as well.
+And our kids didn’t just wet the bed sometimes, they wet every single night.
 We were swimming (and financially drowning) in Pull-Ups, diapers, and cloth training pants.

 Post contains affiliate links.